 Once you have decided to quit your job, the professional thing to do is submit a letter of resignation.
-Your resignation letter will ease the transition over the next two weeks at the job, and will also help you maintain a positive relationship with your employer even after you are no longer with the company.
+Your resignation letter will ease the transition over the next few weeks and help you maintain a positive relationship with your employer even after you are no longer with the company.

-It's usually better to resign in person, and then follow up with a formal resignation letter.
-However, if you need to send a resignation email, write it as professionally as you would a resignation letter on paper.
-Here's how to send an email resignation message.
+It's usually better to resign in person, and then follow up with a formal resignation letter or email.
+However, as more jobs become entirely remote, many workers will find themselves needing to resign via email, without having an in-person meeting first.
+If you are in this position, be sure to write your resignation email as professionally as you would a resignation letter on paper.

-Although under some circumstances, such as a cross-country move or a decision to focus on parenting, it may make sense to disclose the reason for your resignation, in many cases sharing the details about why you are resigning is not necessary.
+Although under some circumstances, such as a cross-country move, moving abroad, or a decision to focus on parenting, it may make sense to disclose the reason for your resignation.
+However, in many cases, sharing the details about why you are resigning is not necessary.

 Font and Size: Use a traditional font such as Times New Roman, Arial, or Calibri.
 Your font size should be between 10 and 12 points.